 The reverse maintains Brenner’s elegant wheat ear design that gives these pennies their popular name.
 Two sheaves of durum wheat gracefully frame the coin’s edges, creating natural borders for the central inscriptions.

-“ONE CENT” dominates the center in substantial lettering, with “UNITED STATES OF AMERICA” appearing below in smaller but equally precise text.
-The Latin motto “E PLURIBUS UNUM” follows the upper rim’s curve, completing the balanced composition that collectors have admired for over a century.
+“ONE CENT” dominates the center in substantial lettering, with “UNITED STATES OF AMERICA” appearing below.
+The Latin motto “E PLURIBUS UNUM” follows the upper rim’s curve.

 Other Features of the 1922 Wheat Penny

-The 1922 penny maintains the standard bronze composition of 95 percent copper with 5 percent tin and zinc alloy.
-Each coin measures 19 millimeters in diameter and weighs 3.11 grams.
-The edge remains plain without reeding or decorative elements.
+The 1922 penny is struck from 95% copper and 5% tin and zinc alloy (sometimes called bronze), measures 19 millimeters in diameter, and weighs exactly 3.11 grams.
+The edge is plain, with no reeding or lettering.

 Also Read: Lincoln Wheat Penny Value (1909-1958)